I Gave 28 Women 28 Compliments In 28 Days & Not One Was Accepted

 Psychologist Guy Winch, who wrote Emotional First Aid: Healing Rejection, Guilt, Failure and Other Everyday Hurts, thinks rebuffing compliments is something women have learned over time.

-“Many women are socialised to be humble, modest, and to avoid external displays of pride or arrogance,” says Guy.
+“Many women are socialized to be humble, modest, and to avoid external displays of pride or arrogance,” Winch says.
 “Therefore, their default response is to be demure and rebuff compliments.

 “Because this cultural expectation is so common, there is far less tolerance for violations of this expectation among women than there is among men.
 Studies have found that women are twice as likely to rebuff a compliment from another woman than from a man.”